faahpamo/dao-design-pattern/README.md

 The UML class diagram is self-explaining.
 I've designed:
 1. a `DAOFactory` class implementing the abstract factory design pattern
 2. a `BooksDAO` interface for the real DAO object that we've discussed so far.
-We use this object for our CRUD operations with the underlying database.
+We define the behaviour of the books database DAO through this interface.
+We declare all the CRUD operations here in the interface for the purpose of an uniform way to interact with any type of the actual database.
+This enforces all the specific database classes to implement the behaviour declared in this interface.
 3. a `MysqlDataSourceBooksDAOImpl` class implementing the `BooksDAO` interface using the MySQL DataSource mechanism.
 4. a `DerbyDataSourceBooksDAOImpl` class implementing the `BooksDAO` interface using the Derby DataSource mechanism.
 5. a `Book` class representing the Book entity.
 The database table `books` represents a collection of such books.
 So, the `BooksDAO` object uses the `Book` object during the CRUD operations.

 Based on the above class diagram, one can easily develop the Java code.
 However, you can find my code hosted on GitHub.

+It's important to understand that the individual DAO implementations take care of interacting with database.
+For example, `MysqlDataSourceBooksDAOImpl` takes care of interacting with a MySQL database, while `DerbyDataSourceBooksDAOImpl` takes care of interacting with a Derby database.
+These low level mechanisms are now encapsulated by the DAO object.
+Database client will now be not bothered about the details like driver management, connection pooling etc. All these requirements are handled by the respective DAO implementations.
+For the database client, the interface to interact with the database - the API - remains same - irrespective of the actual database being used.

-Here's a client program `DAOTest` interacting with the above DAO implementation:
+Here's an exmaple client program `DAOTest` interacting with the above discussed DAO implementation:
 ```java
 public class DAOTest {
     public static void main(String[] args) {